redblade7/weebaword/README.md

 * apocinchonine bishoujo
 * shoujo septotomy

 By default, /usr/share/dict/words is used for the dictionary file, but this can be changed with the -d option.
-Weeb a Word randomly chooses a word from the dictionary file, removes `'s` from the word if present, and converts the word to lower case.
+Weeb a Word randomly chooses a word from the dictionary file and converts the word to lower case prior to output/posting.

 Weeb a Word can post directly to Mastodon and Pleroma instances and is great for use in an hourly cronjob.